On the category of finitely presented mod $p$ representations of $GL_2(F)$: Amalgamations and coherence

 Combining with Theorem~\ref{thm:lazard} we get:

 \begin{corollary} Suppose that $H$ is a $p$-adic analytic group that is an amalgamated product of two compact open subgroups.
 Then $\AH$ is coherent. \end{corollary}

 \begin{theorem} Suppose that $H$ is a $p$-adic analytic group that is an amalgamated product of two compact open subgroups.
-Then the category of finitely-presented smooth $A$-representations of $H$ is an abelian subcategory of $\Cc_A(H)$. \end{theorem}
+Then the category of finitely presented $K$-finite $A$-representations of $H$ is an abelian subcategory of the category of $A$-representations of $H$. \end{theorem}

-\begin{proof} It suffices to show that the kernel or cokernel of map of finitely-presented smooth $A$-representations of $H$ is also a finitely-presented smooth $A$-representation.
+\begin{proof} It suffices to show that the kernel or cokernel of a map of finitely presented $K$-finite $A$-representations of $H$ is also a finitely presented $K$-finite $A$-representation.
 This is straightforward for cokernels, and does not require the ring $\AH$.
-For kernels, suppose that $f : V \rarrow W$ is a map of finitely-presented smooth $A$-representations of $H$.
-Then $\ker(f)$ is a smooth $A$-representation of $H$, and by Lemma~\ref{lem:fp} and Corollary~\ref{cor:coherent} it is finitely presented as a left $\AH$-module.
-By Lemma~\ref{lem:fp} again, it is a finitely-presented $A$-representation of $H$. \end{proof}
+For kernels, suppose that $f : V \rarrow W$ is a map of finitely presented $K$-finite $A$-representations of $H$.
+Then $\ker(f)$ is a $K$-finite $A$-representation of $H$, and by Proposition~\ref{prop:fp} and Corollary~\ref{cor:coherent} it is finitely presented as a left $\AH$-module.
+By Proposition~\ref{prop:fp} again, it is a finitely presented $A$-representation of $H$. \end{proof}